-Narcotics/opioids are prescribed by doctors to treat pain and diarrhea, suppress cough, and put people to sleep.
+Narcotics/opioids are prescribed by doctors to treat pain and diarrhea, suppress cough, and help people sleep.
 Effects depend heavily on the dose, how it is taken, and previous exposure to the drug.
 Negative effects include:

-Slowed physical activity, constriction of the pupils, flushing of the face and neck, constipation, nausea, vomiting, and slowed breathing
+• Slowed physical activity, constriction of the pupils, flushing of the face and neck, constipation, nausea, vomiting, and slowed breathing